charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 Maya stood in the narrow aisle of "Second Chances," her favorite thrift store.
 The air smelled of mothballs and aged cotton.
 It was a Tuesday afternoon, a time when the shop was usually occupied by older women past thirty, their eyes sharp for designer labels hidden in the racks of polyester.

+Maya adjusted her wireless earbuds.
+They were her constant companion, a white plastic barrier between her and the world.
+She caught her reflection in a dusty full-length mirror near the back.
+Her braided locs were gathered neatly, a style that was both practical and sharp.
+She was wearing a simple tank top that showed off the toned shoulders she’d built during late-night gym sessions—sessions she used to outrun the anxiety of her student loan balance.

 She was running a hand over a rack of vintage oversized blazers when she saw him.

 He was around her age.
 Handsome.
 Sharp jawline, eyes that seemed to actually look at things instead of through them.
 He was holding a worn pair of khakis against his waist, checking the length.